dirkwhoffmann/vAmigaTS/Blitter/line/README.md

 #### combined1

 This test runs a line blit followed by a copy blit.
-The line blit will modify the ASH bits in BPLCON0 which means that the copy blit is carried out with a shift.
+The line blit will modify the ASH bits in BLTCON0 which means that the copy blit is carried out with a shift.
 As a result, the two dashed lines at the top get disaligned.

+#### combined2

+This test runs two line blits in a row.
+The second blit runs with the value of BLTCON1 as it was left by the first blit.
+The test has been setup such that the SIGN bit changes during the first blit.
+It is 0 when the first blit starts and 1 when the first blit ends.
+The form of the center pixel in the test picture reveals that the second blit starts with the SIGN bit equal to 1.

 Dirk Hoffmann, 2021